 If the third-party cloud providers that host any of our websites or web-based services were to experience a system failure, the performance of our websites and web-based services, including our SaaS solutions, would be harmed and our ability to deliver our solutions to our clients could be impaired, resulting in client dissatisfaction, damage to our reputation, loss of clients, and harm to our operations and our business.
 In general, third-party cloud providers are vulnerable to damage from fire, floods, earthquakes, acts of terrorism, power loss, telecommunications failures, break-ins, and similar events.
 The controls implemented by our current or future third-party cloud providers may not prevent or timely detect such system failures and we do not control the operation of third-party cloud providers that we use.
-Our current or future third-party cloud providers, or any of the service providers with whom we or they contract, may have negative effects on our business.
+Our current or future third-party cloud providers could decide to close their facilities without adequate notice.
+In addition, any financial difficulties, such as bankruptcy, faced by our current or future third-party cloud providers with whom we or they contract, may have negative effects on our business.
 If our current or future third-party cloud providers are unable to keep up with our growing needs for capacity or any spikes in client demand, it could have an adverse effect on our business.
 Any changes in service levels by our current or future third-party cloud providers could result in loss or damage to our clients'-stored information and any service interruptions at these third-party cloud providers could hurt our reputation, cause us to lose clients, harm our ability to attract new clients or subject us to potential liability.
 In the event of any damage or interruption, our property and business interruption insurance coverage may not be adequate to fully compensate us for losses that may occur.
 Additionally, our systems are not fully redundant, and we have not yet implemented a complete disaster recovery plan or business continuity plan.
 Although the redundancies we do have in place will permit us to respond, at least to some degree, to service outages, our current or future third-party cloud providers that host our SaaS solutions are vulnerable in the event of failure.
 We do not yet have adequate structure or systems in place to recover from a third-party cloud provider's severe impairment or total destruction, and recovery from the total destruction or severe impairment of any of our third-party cloud providers could be difficult and may not be possible at all.
 Any of these events could seriously harm our business, results of operations, and financial condition.